FOXA1

 Forkhead box protein A1 (FOXA1), also known as hepatocyte nuclear factor 3-alpha (HNF-3A), is a protein that in humans is encoded by the FOXA1 gene.

+Structure

+FOXA1 is a member of the forkhead domain transcription factor family.
+The forkhead domain is essential for its DNA-binding function, and consists of three alpha helices, three beta strands, and two loops (called "wings").
+The domain binds along the DNA major groove and the wings directly contact the DNA.

+FOXA1 is modified by the O-GlcNAc post-translational modification.

 Function

+FOXA1 is a pioneer factor, a transcription factor that directly binds condensed chromatin, facilitating the binding of other transcription factors.
+In prostate cells, FOXA1 interacts with the androgen receptor (AR) to drive transcription of prostate-specific genes.

 FOXA1 is a member of the forkhead class of DNA-binding proteins.
-These hepatocyte nuclear factors are transcriptional activators for liver-specific transcripts such as albumin and transthyretin, and they also interact with chromatin as a pioneer factor.
 Similar family members in mice have roles in the regulation of metabolism and in the differentiation of the pancreas and liver.